manojgali/NLP-Course-Work/README.md

 lab1.py contains details about Language Processing and Python.

-chapter1_solutions.py  contains the solutions of esxercises of chapter1.
+chapter1_solutions.py  contains the solutions of Exercises of chapter1.